 Teen River Bluff football player who died, had a heart condition

 Lexington County Coroner Margaret Fisher released the cause of death for Lewis N. Simpkins.
-Lewis LCCO2is the 14-year-old River Bluff football player who collapsed on the field during practice on Aug.
+Lewis is the 14-year-old River Bluff football player who collapsed on the field during practice on Aug.
 10, and later died at Lexington Medical Center.

 Autopsy results show a multifactorial cause of death.